 | Webinar / Live workshop | High (1–2 weeks) | Very high (15–40% opt-in) | B2B, high-ticket offers |

-If you want to automate delivery and A/B testing for sequences, tools that support AI templates and scheduling can speed up experimentation—consider automating repetitive steps so the team focuses on creating better offers rather than manual ops.
+If you want to automate delivery and A/B testing for sequences, consider using tools that support AI templates and scheduling to speed up experimentation.
 When implemented correctly, this approach reduces friction and helps your audience become paying members faster.

 Productize the Community: Offer Types and Models